temporalio/documentation/docs-src/java/how-to-use-a-custom-payload-codec-in-java.md

 The Payload Codec does byte-to-byte conversion and must be set with a Data Converter.

-Define custom encryption/compression logic in your `encode` method, and decryption/decompression logic in your `decode` method.
+Define custom encryption/compression logic in your `encode` method and decryption/decompression logic in your `decode` method.

 The following example from the [Java encryption sample](https://github.com/temporalio/samples-java/blob/main/src/main/java/io/temporal/samples/encryptedpayloads/CryptCodec.java) shows how to implement encryption and decryption logic on your payloads in your `encode` and `decode` methods.